arisa-hirata/netflix-ish/README.md

 ## Stripe payment
 <img src="https://user-images.githubusercontent.com/32582917/210185701-a1a81d94-083c-4be4-a1dc-63449a65bc17.png" width="700"/>
 Don't worry, this is a test-mode.
 It won't be charged :)
-You can also use [TESTING_CARD_INFORMATION](https://netflix-k830467yh-arisa-hirata.vercel.app/](https://stripe.com/docs/testing) as well.
+You can also use [Testing | Stripe Documentation](https://stripe.com/docs/testing)as well.
 [Testing | Stripe Documentation](https://netflix-k830467yh-arisa-hirata.vercel.app/](https://stripe.com/docs/testing)

 ## Watch a movie preview and add to list